karenlmasters/HaverfordGalaxyGroup/README.md

 *  `VAC_GZ3D_tutorial_KLMedits.ipynb` -- edits to the GZ3D VAC tutorial in Marvin so that it works on Sciserver.org (by KLM)

+*  `Arm_Interarm_Tutorial.ipynb` -- tutorial to learn how to calculate excess in stellar mass density of spiral galaxy arms.
+By Maša Kilibarda '26 with edits by KLM

 ## Other Useful Respositories

 ASTR352 (Extragalactic Data Science Class) https://github.com/karenlmasters/ASTR352JupyterActivities

 Masha's Spiral Arm Project Respository: https://github.com/mashakilibarda/Spiral_Arms_Mass_Project

 Research Group Members also might like to check out Group Google Drive, which has some more private code sharing stuff.